I chuckle a little bit every time I hear “every surgeon has a different method of doing things!" But... it really doesn’t surprise me.

 It could be: no bra, a soft bra, a sports bra or a compression bra.

-Going braless is advised by some surgeons until the implants have dropped into position.
+Going braless is advised by some surgeons until the breast implants have dropped into position.

 When a supportive bra is recommended it’s to protect the tissues, hold dressings in place, and prevent extra movement of the implants.

 Some surgeons like a tighter compression bra as they feel it helps control swelling and adds support in the early healing period.

 And... (although I don’t hear it happening too often) some surgeons recommended use of a wired bra straight away... if they do it may be to define a new inframammary fold (basically when they alter the crease under your breasts).